 Queensberry House, 17th century mansion in Old Town, Scotland

-Queensberry House is a 17th century mansion on Canongate in Edinburgh's Old Town, featuring a three-story stone facade with multiple window rows and solid construction typical of its era.
-The building now integrates into the Scottish Parliament complex as office space for senior parliamentary officials.
+Queensberry House is a 17th-century stone mansion on Canongate in Edinburgh's Old Town.
+The building now forms part of the Scottish Parliament complex and serves as office space for senior parliamentary staff.

 The house stands as a reminder of Canongate's past as a prestigious address for noble families, with its grand stone exterior still visible among neighboring historic buildings.
 Its journey from private residence through different purposes shows how Edinburgh transformed over centuries.

-Excavations in the kitchen uncovered evidence of metalworking activities that may have connected to the Scottish Royal Mint operations.
-Such craft workshops were unusual to find in noble households of that period.
+Excavations in the kitchen of the house uncovered traces of metalworking that may have been linked to the Scottish Royal Mint.
+Finding craft activity of this kind inside a noble household is unusual for that period.

 The community of curious travelers